 Students who complete at least 12 semester hours, earn no failing grades or incomplete grades, and secure an average of at least 3.5-grade points per semester hour, are listed on the Honors List at the end of each semester.
-When repeating a course, the highest grade of record will be used to determine GPA for graduation.
+When repeating a course, TVCC will use the highest grade of record to determine the GPA for graduation.

-Academic Probation and Suspension Academic Review Board
+Academic Probation and Suspension Cardinal Academic Retention and Engagement (CARE) Program

 Students whose current or cumulative grade point average falls below 2.0 for the first time or completely withdraws after census are placed on scholastic probation.
-Students who are on scholastic probation will need to meet with an academic advisor prior to registration.
+Students who are on scholastic probation will need to meet with an academic advisor prior to registration and determine a Cardinal Academic Retention and Engagement (CARE) Plan with the Retention Coordinator.
+The Retention Coordinator will attempt to determine what factor's are hindering the student's academic success and make appropriate referrals and explain the minimum academic standards the student much achieve in the current semester to end probation and/or avoid suspension from the college.
 Students whose current or cumulative grade point average falls below a 2.0 for the following semester will be placed on academic suspension and need to appear before TVCC's Academic Review Board (ARB) each semester until their academic standing improves to above a 2.0 grade point average.
 The ARB reviews the performance of each student on scholastic suspension and establishes success parameters intended to promote their future success at TVCC.
+The ARB members are determine based on each students' CARE plan which was developed to help students avoid suspension.
+The goal of a customized plan is to help students reach graduation through intentional support and advising.